||how did you get started playing music?

 college to complete a B.S. in Electrical Engineering and to revisit favorite energy

-T'ai Chi Ch'uan with Grandmaster Chian Ho Yin.
-The slow dance-like movements were an
+T'ai Chi Ch'uan with Grandmaster Ch'ian Ho Yin.

-meridians.
-I was in awe of the potential for healing and happiness (embodied in Master
+meridians. in awe of the potential for healing and happiness (embodied in Master

-Yin) and the healing aspects of sound, energy, and chi.
-I decided to get
+Yin) and the healing aspects of sound, energy, and ch'i,

-out of the late night music scene and focus on the practice.
-I realized I could help
+i left the late night music scene and focus on the practice. i

-myself and others.
-Later in the early 1990's, I joined Tai Chi Chuan
+myself and others. later in the early 1990's, I joined

-Center of Milwaukee and have continued in the practice as
+Center of Milwaukee and continue the practice (including teaching) to this day.

-1996.
-I am ever thankful to my teachers for sharing their
+1996. always thankful to my teachers for sharing their

 I heard you